 Katy is also an artistic painter and lives with her two cats.

 Chair of Trustees

-Filippo joined the club in 2019.
-He is a local resident and is an Economics Director with more than eighteen years’ professional experience working for government departments and major consulting firms.
+Filippo is an experienced Economist and Business Strategy Advisor with eighteen years’ professional experience working for government departments and major consulting firms.

 A long-time London resident, Leslie recently moved to Wiltshire.
 A lifelong canoeist, sailor and water sports enthusiast (except stand-up paddle boards!), Leslie has been a trustee with Islington Boat Club for three years and believes strongly that the resilience that comes from self-reliance on the water equips one for all manner of life’s difficulties.
 Islington Boat Club’s activities have brought benefit to thousands and Leslie and his fellow trustees are determined that this will be the case for the future.

 A digital media consultant, university lecturer, and canoe and kayak coach, Mark has over 20 years of experience managing, developing and implementing digital solutions at the BBC, The British Library, and other international institutions.
 Mark has an informed understanding of technology relating to the broadcast media, digital archives, and digital asset management.
 As a member of senior management team at the BBC he developed a broad-ranging knowledge, and experience of, strategic planning, business management, HR, and the responsibilities of a public-funded organisation.

 Also a proud parent, and enthusiastic cyclist.
 He has a keen interest in the arts, especially music (reggae in particular) and reading.